Diamond Terminology Glossary

 Culet – A diamond’s bottom facet, located at its tip.
 Not all diamonds have culets.

 Cushion Cut – A brilliant cut rectangular or squared diamond shape with curved sides, and rounded corners.
+See our complete guide to cushion cut diamonds.

 Cut – A diamond’s surface features precisely proportioned facets that largely determine its beauty by emphasizing dispersion, brilliance, and scintillation, or by maximizing its size.